 Dogs diagnosed with diabetes or cancer

-Some grains will have higher glucose levels, which challenge insulin levels in diabetic pups.
+Some grains will have higher glucose levels, challenging insulin levels in diabetic pups.
 And the gluten and lectins in some grains can cause inflammation.
 But, not all grains trigger inflammation.

 Dogs with chronic gut inflammation

 Chronic gut inflammation erodes the most superficial layers of the intestines.
 That inflammation then impairs and decreases the secretion of enzymes and other products that aid in digestion, absorption, and even immunity.
 Malassimilation of carbohydrates can cause diarrhea.
-If this continues, the malabsorption can lead to increased bacterial fermentation and bacterial overgrowth, which can cause gas, discomfort, diarrhea along with other issues.
+If this continues, the malabsorption can lead to increased bacterial fermentation and bacterial overgrowth, which can cause gas, discomfort, diarrhea, and other issues.

 Grains play a role in a dog’s diet

-While eating grains may not be right for every pup, they do possess a variety of beneficial properties.
+While eating grains may not suit every pup, they do possess various beneficial properties.
 So, it’s best to factor in both sides of the grain-free debate when choosing the best dog food for your pup.

-- Healthy bowel: A diet rich in fibrous foods, like whole grains, can help in managing large and small bowel diseases.
-They can delay gastric emptying, slowing small bowel transit time, bind toxins and irritating bile acids, and normalize gut motility.
+- Healthy bowel: A diet rich in fibrous foods, like whole grains, can help manage large and small bowel diseases.
+They can delay gastric emptying, slow small bowel transit time, bind toxins and irritating bile acids, and normalize gut motility.
 Plus, the slower transit of fiber helps pets feel full longer, which aids in controlling their appetite.

-- Nutritious: Whole grains are a nutritious source of protein, vitamins, and minerals.
+- Nutritious: Whole grains are a nutritional source of protein, vitamins, and minerals.

 - Healthy gut: Certain fibers are beneficial in the growth of healthy bacteria in the stomach.

 - Low fat: Grains also have a lower fat content than meat.
-The right balance of healthy, whole grains can be beneficial for dogs on a reduced-calorie, low-fat diet.
+The right healthy, whole grains can benefit dogs on a reduced-calorie, low-fat diet.

 - Lean protein source: The gluten in grain can provide quality protein to your dog’s diet.
-Although it is not as bioavailable (intestinally absorbable) as animal-based protein, high-quality whole grains can help fortify the other protein sources in your dog’s diet.
+Although gluten isn’t as intestinally absorbable as animal-based protein, high-quality whole grains can help fortify other protein sources in your dog’s diet.

 Weigh the pros and cons of grain-free dog food

 Dr. Laura Duclos leads the research and development team at Puppo.
-She has more than 16 years of experience in developing nutritional pet food that supports animal health and wellbeing.
+She has over 16 years of experience developing nutritional pet food that supports animal health and wellbeing.
 Her clinical research has been featured in prominent publications and scientific journals.
 She has been an invited speaker at numerous international veterinary conferences on pet nutrition and innovation.